Python performance in containers¶

-Singularity is a container solution designed for HPC.
+Singularity (now Apptainer) is a container solution designed for HPC.
 Due to the secure and simple design, it can be easily used to provide applications for use with HPC clusters where other containers, such as Docker would not be suitable.

 Linux containers offer a great way to compare software performance on a production system without installing extra packages on your shared filesystem.

 After early tests (on 3 different node types using python 2.7.8 on CentOS6 containers) showed SCL python running code 16-25% more slowly than a self-compiled python 2.7.8 running natively, further tests were performed, instead with CentOS 7.

 A single-core python job to find primes of a large number was run natively on a compute node via the Univa Grid Engine job scheduler.
 The job was then repeated on the same node inside a container running the same version of python compiled with gcc, and also a packaged python provided by the CentOS Software Collections Library.
 The SCL is marketed as a simple way to get multiple versions of python on your enterprise OS without having to compile new versions.
 Jobs were run using CentOS 7.3 and python 2.7.13 supplied in the following ways: